ComfyLiving

 The Top 8 Most Interesting Home Depot Facts and Stats You Need to Know

-• Home Depot’s largest shareholder has just a little over 8% of the company.
+- Home Depot’s largest shareholder has just a bit over 8%.

 Home Depot Statistics